tonyhanu/GettingandCleaningData/CodeBook.md

 **Subject:** Integer values from 1 to 30 representing the 30 volunteers who participated in the study.
 This data remains anonymized as the identity of the volunteers is not known and should remain anonymous anyway.

 **Activity:** Factor with 6 levels representing the activities: "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING"

+**Other Columns:** Numeric values of measured/processed data which are better described in the original dataset.

  _**str(tidy_data)**_
 'data.frame':   10299 obs. of  88 variables: